-Healthy good looking skin starts with two things: your diet and a simple skincare routine.
+Healthy good looking skin starts with two things: a simple skincare routine and your diet.

 Even the most basic routine will prove to be a game changer in the long-run.

-For now we'll pass on the face masks, all good fun, but a bit much on the daily.
+For now we'll pass on the Instagram face mask routines, all good fun, but a bit much on the daily.

 A good rule of thumb, if you didn't already know, is to cleanse and moisturize daily.
 All it takes is 5 minutes in the morning to work on your skin and another 5 at night, and that's already an awesome start.